 Cottage cheese, processed cheese, feta, mozzarella or hard cheeses, such as cheddar or parmesan, are considered safe to eat while pregnant, so there is no need to avoid these.
 Learn more about what foods to avoid if you're pregnant.

-Babies and children under five
+Dairy intake for babies and children under five

 The Department of Health recommends exclusive breastfeeding (giving your baby breast milk only) for around the first six months of your baby's life.
 Find out more in Feeding your baby.

-After the age of two, children can gradually move to semi-skimmed milk as a long drink, as long as they are eating a varied and balanced diet and growing well.
+After the age of two, children can gradually move to semi-skimmed milk as a drink, as long as they are eating a varied and balanced diet and growing well.

 Children between the ages of one and three need to have around 350mg of calcium a day.
 About 300ml of milk (just over half a pint) would provide this.

-Goats' and sheep's milk
+Goats' and sheep's milk in your baby's diet

 Like cows' milk, goats' and sheep's milk aren't suitable as drinks for babies under a year old because they don't contain the right balance of nutrients.